-We all know that cats express their feelings by purring, in the same way that when we’re happy we smile and dogs wag their tails.
-Purring cats aren’t always happy cats though, and there’s lots of mystery around why they purr and how they make this mystical sound.
+Cats often express their feelings by purring, in the same way that when we’re happy we smile and dogs wag their tails.
+Purring cats aren’t always happy cats though, and there’s lots of mystery around why they purr and how they make this sound.

 How do cats purr?